zhxjdwh/devops-java-sample/README.md

 # devops-java-sample
-A Java sample for devops on kubesphere
+A Java sample for devops o   n kubesphere